 The mission of the Office of Civil Rights and Sexual Misconduct (OCRSM) is to support the University’s commitment to a working and learning environment free from sexual misconduct and discrimination.
-OCRSM was founded in March of 2014 following an independent assessment of the University's response to sexual misconduct and recommendations made to President Loh by the Joint President/Senate Sexual Harassment Task Force in August of 2013.
+OCRSM was founded in March 2014 following an independent assessment of the University's response to sexual misconduct, and recommendations were made to then-President Loh by the Joint President/Senate Sexual Harassment Task Force in August 2013.

 Oversee and implement the University’s compliance with Title IX as well as other federal and state civil rights laws and regulations by working with multiple stakeholders to implement policies and procedures to address sexual harassment and other forms of sexual misconduct;